San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 https://help.github.com/articles/fork-a-repo/

 2.)
 Edit the docs

-Find a page you want to change and push the edit button in the upper right
+Find a page you want to change and push the edit button in the upper right.
+![The edit button][editGit.jpg]

+When you finish, scroll to the bottom of the page and push the Commit button.